Here to help...

 Can I get funding for treatments elsewhere?

 Some private healthcare insurance companies may offer funding for our treatments.
-This would
+This would need to be discussed with your insurance provider.

 Do I have to come to clinic every day?

-Standard research is based on clients coming to clinic for treatment Monday-Friday and having one
+Standard research is based on clients coming to clinic for treatment Monday–Friday and having one session.
+However, there are ways by utilising different protocols that these treatment sessions can be broken up with some patients only attending clinic 2–3 times per week.

 Is there a recovery period after a TMS session?